dell/csm-docs/content/docs/concepts/observability/design/_index.md

 linktitle: Design
 weight: 1
 description: >
-  Container Storage Module for Observability Design
+  Container Storage Modules for Observability Design
 ---

 The solution takes the approach that each storage system that Container Storage Modules for Observability supports will have their own metrics deployments in the Kubernetes cluster.